chromatone/midi-paper/README.md

 # MIDI Paper
 Interactive Chromatone colour music theory visualisation

 2D MIDI visualisation web-app.
 1-8 midi channels correspond to 8 main components, that react to notes played.
 There is no motion – only fading - to impose the feeling of ever renewing paper on which you draw with music.
+Different blend modes make the art very interdependent.

 ![](https://raw.githubusercontent.com/DeFUCC/midi-paper/master/Screenshot-2019-12-05-at-21.43.34-768x769.png)